Get Started Today

 What is the minimum GMAT score that is accepted?

-Due to the highly competitive nature of the program, there is no set minimum that would assure an applicant admission.
+The minimum GMAT score considered is 600.
+However, due to the highly competitive nature of the program, high test scores do not guarantee admission.
 Our average GMAT score is 680.

 Do I need a master's degree in order to be considered?

 Due to the highly competitive nature of our program, an applicant should have a master's degree in order to be considered for the program.
 However, the degree is not required to be in a business discipline.

 Aside from the GMAT, what other factors are considered in admission?